1. FMG Knowledge Base

 Learn what DMARC is, why it’s important, and how to implement it

-DMARC, which stands for Domain-based Message Authentication, Reporting & Conformance, is an email validation system designed to protect your organization's email domain from being exploited for phishing scams and other cyber threats.
-It provides a mechanism for you to dictate the course of action when emails from your domain fail authentication.
+DMARC, which stands for Domain-based Message Authentication, Reporting & Conformance, is an email validation system that safeguards your organization's email domain against phishing scams and other cyber threats.
+It allows you to specify the actions to be taken when emails from your domain fail authentication checks.

 How Does DMARC Work?